 Books for hardcore table tennis fans

-This list is really for the hardcore table tennis fan.
+If the above isn’t enough, here are some more table tennis books you may be interested in.
 I have read some of these, but not all.
 I’m slowly working my way through them!
 There’s a mixture of new books, old books, fiction, non-fiction and some not-so-serious table tennis books…

 - The Ping of the Seas (Ken Robbins) – Buy online